Creating a Roadbook using Kurviger

 First of all, you need a route, if you don't have one, feel free to use this fantastic route.

 It works using Kurviger web or the Kurviger App.
-On the website click on
+Click on the dropdown menu, right of the RouteName, then on

 Turn Instructions and then on

 Export Roadbook.
 Now you can simply copy the table.
-If you are using the app you can export the route as CSV file.
+You can can export the turn instructions as CSV file as well.
 Our user Uli was so friendly to provide us a worksheet to import make it easy to either paste the copied roadbook or open the CSV.
 You can get the worksheet here (English version included).

 The worksheet will tell you: